top of page

 “You’re such a sickly boy.”
-He said in an uncaring voice, just like His father had.
+He said in a menacing voice, just like his father had.
 “Stop complaining.
 This work will make you stronger.”

 He recited mockingly how his father had replied, “Son, you know how important it is that I look like a good and trustworthy servant to this king?
 If he makes me a royal guard we could live on the royal grounds and eat of his leftovers, and drink of the water that peasants like you bring to him.”

-The weak, pale boy waited at a distance from the well until some women in rags were done drawing their water in front of him.
-Ever since the new king had taken power, the natural way was to never make contact with people lower than yourself.
+The boy waited at a distance from the well until some women in frayed clothes were done drawing their water.
+Ever since the new king had taken power, the expectation was to never make contact with people lower than yourself.
 It didn’t make much sense to the little boy, though.
-They looked pretty nice, and were even laughing a little bit with each other.
-The laughter seemed as fresh as water.
+Their laughter seemed as fresh as water.
 Both were seldom to come by.

-As he sat, catching his breath, on the edge of the well, he looked at the heavy buckets of tepid, dirty water setting on the ground in front of him.
+As he sat, catching his breath, on the edge of the well, he looked at the heavy buckets of tepid, dirty water setting on the ground.
 He looked into the desert in the direction that the city was, an hour and a half away, and sighed, already exhausted.

 “Hello.”
 An unexpected voice came from behind him.